carmalou/fayePI/readme.md

 3. Check over our documentation and help us make FayePI even better.

-4. Write code examples for beginners to help them get started.
+4. Write code examples to show how to get started with FayePI.

 5. Anything else you can think of!